Table of Contents

 2. Iron

 Iron is especially crucial for breastfed infants who receive little or no formula.
 This is due to the low iron content of breastfeeding.
-The American Academy of Paediatrics (AAP) states that breastfed babies should take an iron supplement until they are introduced to iron-rich food for babies.
+The Centers for Disease Control (CDC) states that breastfed babies should take an iron supplement until they are introduced to iron-rich meals at 6 months.

 The body absorbs iron considerably better when you combine iron-rich plant foods with vitamin C-rich foods.
 Add a touch of lemon to beans or citrus to chopped, sautéed leafy greens, for example.